beabock/nanodRop/README.md

 [![DOI](https://zenodo.org/badge/798477055.svg)](https://zenodo.org/badge/latestdoi/798477055)
 <!-- badges: end -->

-The goal of nanodRop is to ...
+nanodRop is a simple package that allows you to import files that are output by NanoDrop One then turn the files into csv files which can be analyzed much easier.

 ## Installation